Lyxxx2003/CIS-Research-SSL/README.md

 # Collaborators
 Yuxin, Li; Jingyi, Wang; Rui Zhou; Xinyang Wu; Baichuan Xu

+# Abstract
+It is proven that among the one-tower/two-tower/three-tower models, the two-tower model performs the best.

+It is shown that the ratio between negative and positive sample sets are not determinant for the overall effect of the two-tower model.

 # Credit:
 This repository uses <br />
 1. referencing codes from https://github.com/Coder-Yu/SELFRec <br />